 How learning by doing is woven into our curriculum:

 - Multimedia such as videos and online training software programs, not just readings

 - Hands-on activities and fieldwork where you will observe and engage with dogs in live social interactions in every phase of study

-- Hands-on training of shelter dogs and practice private lessons in your final externship
+- Hands-on training of shelter dogs and practice private lessons

 - Practice sessions with your Mentor Trainer followed by personal guidance and written feedback